 Lisa A. Berkley developed the Inner Economy Model after more than 25 years as a peace maker.
 This work laid the foundation for the Institute for Inner Economy, which she founded in 2014.
 She is an international speaker who provides advisory services, educational workshops, and programs within the public, private, and not-for-profit sectors.
-Ms. Berkley is President of Women In International Security’s U.S. West Coast Chapter (WIISWest) and sits on the Housing Resource Center of Monterey County and the Democratic Women of Monterey County boards.
+Ms. Berkley was President of Women In International Security’s U.S. West Coast Chapter (WIISWest) and sits on the Housing Resource Center of Monterey County and the Democratic Women of Monterey County boards.
 Ms. Berkley also serves as the Vice-Chair of the Planning Commission of her home city, Marina, California.
 She is a member of the International Leadership Association and the International Society of Political Psychology.

 Ms. Berkley’s work as a peace facilitator and activist stems from more than 25 years of experience in Alternative Medicine and Education, Massage Therapy and Healing, Stress Management, and Interpersonal Conflict Resolution.
 Dedicated to furthering peace and security in the world, she integrates psychological understanding, emotional, spiritual, somatic, cultural, and creative intelligences into the public, private and not-for-profit sectors of society.
 She co-founded and directed an NGO that pioneered peace-building education and training programs in Israel/Palestine and has developed groundbreaking programs for the development of self-awareness and personal empowerment in the midst of conflict.
 Her work has been written about in a number of Israeli/Palestinian, U.K. and U.S. publications with worldwide distribution.
 She has also co-authored the book chapter Female Leadership for Peace and Human Security: A Case Study of Israel/Palestine, which can be found in Women and Leadership Around the World, Vol. III (Information Age Publishing, 2015).

 Ms. Berkley’s educational background includes a B.A. in Environmental Studies and Economics (1992, New York University), an M.A. in International Policy Studies specializing in Transitional Justice and Counter-Terrorism (2008, Middlebury Institute of International Studies at Monterey), and an M.A. in Leadership and Change (2015, Antioch University).
 Among her other credentials are certifications from the highly respected Lauder School of Government (Israel) and the (U.S.) Naval Postgraduate School.
-She is currently earning her Ph.D. in Leadership and Change at Antioch University (expected 2018) where her research focuses on building compassionate and healthy living cities.
+She has earned her Ph.D. in Leadership and Change at Antioch University (expected 2018) where her research focuses on building compassionate and healthy living cities.

 Lisa’s native language is English, she is fluent in French and Italian, has a basic level of spoken and written Hebrew, and is presently learning Spanish and Arabic.